128technology/docs/docs/plugin_monitoring_agent.md

 | ------- | ------------------------------------------ |
 | 3.3.1   | `t128_arp_state` input type was introduced |

 The `t128_arp_state` input can be used for monitoring the arp table status of a network interface configured on the node.
-The various configuration options available under `authority > monitoring > input > arp` are as follows
+The various configuration options available under `authority > monitoring > input > arp` are as follows:

 | Element | Type    | Description                                                 |
 | ------- | ------- | ------------------------------------------------------------ |